-Computer labs are located in Searles Hall, Coles Tower, Hawthorne-Longfellow Library and Kanbar Hall.
 If you have information technology questions before Orientation, you can consult Bowdoin's IT website.

 Questions about student Health insurance can be directed to Cathy Hayes, the Student Health Insurance Coordinator, at (207) 798-4284.
 Bowdoin requires all students to be enrolled in a health insurance plan while attending the College.
 You may either choose to purchase Bowdoin's Student Accident and Sickness Insurance Plan or rely on your own coverage, if comparable.
 All students will be automatically enrolled in Bowdoin's plan and charged the plan's premium unless you go online to waive coverage.
 Details of the plan and instructions for waiving will be mailed to students.
 The deadline for waiving coverage in Bowdoin's Student Accident and Sickness Insurance Plan is TBD.

 An optional 'Accident Only' Insurance Policy is also available to varsity athletes who have family health insurance.
 Please refer to the mailings you receive this summer for this option.